dantgw/willi/README.md

 The Will.sol smart contract stores the beneficiaries and controls the time in which the beneficiaries have the option to claim the smart account.
 The owner has to consistently send a transaction to prove that the owner is alive.
 If the owner does not send a transaction within the time frame, he is assumed to be dead, and any one of the beneficiaries can call the claimAccount transaction which adds the beneficiary's account as an owner.

-# User Flow
+# Relevant Files
+- Will.sol, WillFactory.sol, WillPlugin.sol, IWillPlugin.sol

 # Will Plugin
-We experimented with two ways to perform the in
+We experimented with two ways to perform the will.
 We have utilized the Alchemy Account Kit to do account abstraction.

 The first was the one described above.